German submarine U-963: Service history

 U-963 had a recorded five attacks on her.
-The first two during her fourth war patrol.
+The first two were during her fourth war patrol.
 On 5 February 1944, when she shot down a British B-24 Liberator of 53 Squadron/T RAF.
-Then on 26 March 1944, off of Brest, France, she came under attack by an unidentified Allied airplane.
-This attack left nine men wounded, with two of them being badly injured.
+Then on 26 March 1944, off Brest, France, she came under attack by an unidentified Allied airplane.
+This attack left nine men wounded; two of them badly.
 U-963 docked at Brest the next day.

 Shortly after U-963 left Brest on 7 June 1944, on her fifth war patrol, she came under attack by another British B-24 of 53 Squadron RAF, piloted by John William Carmichael.
 The bomber was able to damage U-963 so severely that she had to return to Brest less than 24 hours after leaving for her patrol.

 On 12 August 1944, the submarine base in Brest was bombed, killing one man during the air raid and severely wounding another, who died the next day.

 The last attack came on 21 August 1944, in the Bay of Biscay.
 Just after midnight U-963 was forced into a crash dive and one man was lost overboard.

-On 20 May 1945, the crew of U-963 scuttled her off of Nazaré, Portugal.
+On 20 May 1945, the crew of U-963 scuttled her off Nazaré, Portugal.
 The entire crew survived.